Günther Oettinger: Early life and education

 He studied law and Economics at the University of Tübingen.
 He worked in an accounting and tax consulting business, before being licensed in 1984 to practice law and worked in this sector until 1988.

 Political career

+Career in national politics

 Oettinger embarked in politics as a member of the Junge Union, the youth organisation of the CDU; he was chairman of the organization in Baden-Württemberg from 1983 to 1989.
 From 2001 to 2005 he served as Chairman of the CDU Party in Nordwürttemberg (North Württemberg), and has also been CDU Chairman of the Federal Committee for Media Politics.

 Oettinger was elected as a Member of the State Parliament (Landtag) of Baden-Württemberg in 1984.
 From 1991 to 2005 he was Leader of the CDU Parliamentary Group.